JuanCGJ/4.Python4everybody/README.md

 Here you will find descriptions and solutions of each week's assignements in the Course.
 Additionaly you will find:

 week 2:

-Assignement2_1.pdf.
-Assignement2_2.pdf.
-mbox.txt: mail box data.
-week2_1.db : database of assignement week2_1.
-asnwers_week2_1.txt: answer week2_1.
-week2_2.py: code to create emaildb.sqlite.
-emaildb.sqlite = week2_2.sqlite: Final sqlite database as output of week2_2.py.
+Assignement2_1.pdf, Assignement2_2.pdf, mbox.txt: mail box data,  week2_1.db : database of assignement week2_1,  asnwers_week2_1.txt: answer week2_1,  week2_2.py: code to create emaildb.sqlite, emaildb.sqlite = week2_2.sqlite: Final sqlite database as output of week2_2.py.

 week 3: